martinhunter/basicConcepts/js/constructor.md

 > Execution Context includes "your code","this","global object","other enviroment".

-* ### Scope is a rule that pertains to the visibility of variables,like a boundery.
+2.2 **Scope** is a rule that pertains to the visibility of variables,like a boundery.